‘I tried to stand, but fell back in the chair deflated, puzzled and detached…’

 By now I had an audience.
 Several of them were talking on mobile phones.
 Where were the paramedics?
-Who was going to call my wife?
-What was her phone number?
+Who should call my wife?
+What was her number?
 I felt excluded, so all I did was try not to cause any further embarrassment.

 The paramedics arrived.
 They spoke in sympathetic tones, strapped me into a chair and whisked me away promptly.
 This was “dealing with it” in a way I could understand, and it was comforting.

-We cut through the traffic to the nearest A&E, at University College Hospital.
+We cut through the traffic to the nearest A&E, at University College Hospital, Euston Road.
 By now I was in a state of surrender.

 Eventually I went into surgery.
-An artery carrying blood from my heart to my brain had ruptured, and blood hsd leaked into an area of my brain called the cerebellum.
-In short, the leaking blood had drowned the brain cells that control the balance, coordination and fiddly finger movement of the left side of my body.
+An artery carrying blood from my heart to my brain had ruptured.
+Blood had leaked into an area of my brain called the cerebellum.
+In short, the leaking blood had drowned the brain cells that control the balance, coordination and fiddly-finger movement of the left side of my body.

 Long story a bit shorter, I had two lots of emergency brain surgery, spent three weeks in intensive care and was finally admitted to a stroke ward.
 Other complications followed (my brain swelled and became “soggy”), and at one point I was not expected to survive.

-Nowadays my wife occasionally opens a sentence ominously with the words, “When you were in hospital…” This signals the start of a revelation about something I did or said that maybe I ought to be ashamed of.
-She then playfully reminds me of the time I mistook a heart monitor for a television showing a football match.
+Nowadays my wife occasionally opens a sentence ominously with the words, “When you were in hospital…” This signals the start of an embarrassing revelation about something I did or said that maybe I ought to be ashamed of.
+She likes to remind me, playfully, of the time I mistook a heart monitor for a television showing a football match.
 “What’s the score?” she claims I asked.

-On another occasion I got very frustrated at not being able to find the download of James Joyce’s ‘Ulysses’, with Andrew Scott playing Leopold Bloom, on my iPod.
+On another occasion I got very frustrated at not being able to find my download of James Joyce’s Ulysses, with Andrew Scott playing Leopold Bloom, on my iPod.
 Then I threw a minor tantrum when Hamlet was similarly misplaced.
 Friends laughed when they learned that my go-to Shakespeare play was the one about the madman.

-In my head the whole hospital had actually been built on a sophisticated giant raft that could journey with ease in the world’s oceans.
-We cruised/floated between Spain and Florida, supplementing hospital food by catching fish.
+Some of the fantasies were totally surreal.
+In my head the whole hospital had actually been built on a sophisticated giant raft that could journey with ease around the world’s oceans.
+We cruised/floated between Spain and Florida, supplementing hospital food rations by catching fish.
 I devised a surefire baiting system for our rudimentary fishing wires that yielded a hefty catch at every cast.

-Again I remember self-testing.
-Where did this urge to study come from?
+Again I remember repeated bouts of self-testing.
+Where did this urge to come from?
 Was it a throwback to the impulse that led me, at the age of 15, to learn the Periodic Table of Elements off by heart?

 If this counts as progress, I was on a roll.
 Successfully using a bedpan was a rare moment of bliss.